How Much Does a Whole-House Surge Protector Cost?

 Do Whole-House Surge Protectors Really Work?

 Whole-house surge protectors are effective in suppressing sudden, large surges of power coming into your home.
 But they can't always stop everything.
 According to This Old House, it's possible for as much as 15% of excess voltage in a power surge to get past the whole-house surge protector.
 To combat this, use additional plug-in surge protectors for sensitive electronics, including TVs, computers, gaming systems and cell phones you're charging.
-This provides another layer of protection to suppress any excess power that makes it past the whole-house surge protector.-------------------------------------------
+This provides another layer of protection to suppress any excess power that makes it past the whole-house surge protector.

 How Much Does It Cost to Install a Whole-House Surge Protector?

 The cost is relatively low compared to the potential loss of your electronics should your home be hit with a major power surge.
 Computers, TVs and gaming systems come to mind, but even refrigerators, ovens, washers, dryers and other household appliances have complicated electrical components that can get fried.
-Investing a few hundred dollars into a whole house surge protector could save you from replacing very expensive appliances and electronics later.
+Investing a few hundred dollars into a whole-house surge protector could save you from replacing very expensive appliances and electronics later.

 How Long Does a Whole-House Surge Protector Last?

-The life expectancy of your surge protector depends on the quality of the device to start.
+The life expectancy of your surge protector depends on the quality of the device.
 A low-quality surge protector likely won't last long, especially with several big power surges.
 Some models are designed to last five years or more, but the activity it sees can also impact how long it lasts.
 Lots of severe power surges can wear out the surge protector faster than expected.
 Have an electrician check your whole-house surge protector occasionally to ensure it's still functioning properly.

 More Related Articles: